DevExpress/devextreme-documentation/concepts/80 Troubleshooting/10 Date String Handling Issues/05 Supported Formats, Exceptions, and Settings.md

 - `"yyyy-MM-ddTHH:mm:ssx"` - date and time with a timezone

-DevExtreme maintains compatibility with these date string formats.
-The framework can serialize such data straight away.
+DevExtreme guarantees correct serialization of such data.

 ### Non-standard date strings